GenerateNU/Care-Wallet/README.md

 - [pre-commit](https://pre-commit.com) - our development tool to standardize
   development and ensure every file follows the same styling guidelines.
-  - Afterwards, install all pre-commit hooks with `pre-commit install`, in the root directory.
-This needs to be re-run if hooks change.
 - [Task](https://taskfile.dev/installation/) - our development tool to quickly
   run commands that run, test, and clean files.

 ## Running the project

 1. Launch Docker Desktop
-2. In the base of the repo: run `docker-compose up`
+2. In the base of the repo: run `task start-docker`

+- This will run `docker-compose down` then `docker-compose up`

 3. To build all of the dependencies of the project: run `task build`

+- This will install both frontend and backend dependencies

-4. Then, open a new tab to run commands in: run `task dev`.
-This will generate swagger docs and start the backend of the project.
+4. Then, open a new tab to run commands in: run `task start-backend`

+- This will generate the swagger docs as well as start the backend
+- You can now view swagger: http://localhost:8080/swagger/index.html

-5. Next, open another new tab to run commands in: run `npm start --prefix client`.
-This will start the frontend.
+5. Next, open one last tab to run commands in: run `task start-ngrok`

+- This will just give you a prompt to enter your ngrok domain for example mine
+  is:

+  `kind-dane-roughly.ngrok-free.app`

-6. Next, open one last tab to run commands in: run `ngrok http --domain=[your ngrok domain here] 8080`
+6. Next, open another new tab to run commands in: run `task start-frontend`

-7. To open the app on a mobile device through expo-go, scan the QR code produced from step 4.
-Otherwise, open xcode or android studio by following the instructions on the screen of step 4.
+- This will start the frontend

+7. From here follow the prompt in step 6 to launch the frontend on your device of choice